-- This shrimp usually feeds of leftover food and is known to have a symbiotic relationship with goby fishes.
+- This shrimp usually feeds on the leftover food and is known to have a symbiotic relationship with goby fishes.

 - Though the animal is tiny, it has a powerful weapon that provides protection and sometimes kills an opponent.

-- This shrimp has a specially structured claw that is capable of the generation of a powerful shock wave.
+- This shrimp has a specially structured claw capable of generating a powerful shock wave.

 - When the shrimps‘ claw snaps, it creates a temporary vacuum, forming a bubble.

-- The cavitation of the bubble leads to a water jet’s formation with a 25m/sec speed, which is enough to kill small prey or stun attackers bigger than the animal itself.
+- The cavitation of the bubble leads to a water jet’s formation with a 25m/sec speed, enough to kill small prey or stun attackers bigger than the animal itself.

-- The sound that the shrimp produces is also quite loud, which alerts the fish it lives with to hide from the danger.
+- The shrimp’s sound is also quite loud, which alerts the fish it lives with to hide from the danger.

 Scale worm [Breathing structures on the appendages and 4-domain hemoglobin that better captures oxygen]